Key facts

 All students must complete at least 2 credit points of international experience, selected from one or more of the following:

-AIS330, AIS331 - Internship units are normally undertaken in third level (or equivalent) and are subject to completion of specified prerequisite units and special application requirements.
-Interested students should contact Arts and Education Student Services and Enrolment Enquiries on their campus for further information.
+• AIS330, AIS331 - Internship units are normally undertaken in third year (or equivalent) and are subject to completion of specified prerequisite units and special application requirements, including Unit Chair approval of their planned placement.

 Major sequences